Maumagnaguagno/Snake/README.md

 The JSHOP version contains explicit ``visit/unvisit`` operators to avoid infinite loops.

 ## Tasks and Methods
-Two tasks are described in the JSHOP and HDDL versions, with 5 methods.
+Two tasks are described in the JSHOP and HDDL versions, with 5 methods in total.
 The first task is ``hunt``, with zero parameters, used as the main task.
 Two methods are used for this task, a recursive one to select one snake that will strike a mouse, and a base one for no more mice.
-The base case is described after the recursive as it happens only once, when all mice have been consumed.
+The base case is described after the recursive method as it happens only once, when all mice have been consumed.

 ```
 (:task hunt :parameters ())